gbmhunter/blog/content/electronics/components/op-amps/_index.md

 A transconductance amplifier is useful creating an industry standard 4-20mA (or 0-20mA) current-loop signal.
 The input voltage can come from something like a potentiometer or microcontroller (coupled with either using a VDAC peripheral or PWM/RC-filter technique to create a variable voltage).

-One dis-advantage with this design is that the current output is not ground referenced, that is, ground is not used as the return path for the current.
+One disadvantage with this design is that the current output is not ground referenced, that is, ground is not used as the return path for the current.
 This complicates the wiring.

 ## Important Variables